ineffectivecoder/LDAPtickler/README.md

 ## What's it for?
 This tool is intended to simplify searching LDAP for various objects.
-It will support multiple operating systems out of the box, thanks to it being writen in Go.
+It will support multiple operating systems out of the box, thanks to it being written in Go.
 Using ldapsearch is somewhat of a drag and I was hoping to provide a tool
 for those so inclined to perform raw ldapsearches that isnt a complete nightmare to use.
 The user of the tool will need to know certain details to use it of course, like the ldap server,